Linkmenys

 In 1922, 2 years after Polish–Lithuanian War, the Polish soldiers in Lithuanian school of Linkmenys butted the Vytis as "foreign state sign".

-During the interwar period, the village was split by the Polish-Lithuanian demarcation line, however the bigger part of the village was annexed by Poland.
+During the interwar period, the village was split by the Polish-Lithuanian demarcation line, however the bigger part of the village was part of Poland.
+Administratively, it was located in Święciany County in Wilno Voivodeship.

 World War II

-During World War II, in mid-July 1941, 70 Jewish men, women and children were murdered in a mass execution perpetrated by an Einsatzgruppen and Lithuanian collaborators.
+During World War II, it was first invaded and occupied by the Soviet Union until 1941, and then by Nazi Germany until 1944.
+In mid-July 1941, 70 Jewish men, women and children were murdered in a mass execution perpetrated by an Einsatzgruppen and Lithuanian collaborators.
 A memorial stone is erected at the site of the massacre.

 Notable people